-I am a Programme Coordinator at Reset.
 My role is to work closely with Reset's partners to ensure that community groups have enough support to resettle refugees.
+I also work on the digital media engagement of Reset and help promoting Community Sponsorship.
 I have an MA in Development and Emergency Practice.
 My dissertation investigated the loss of home for the Syrian Refugees in the UK.
 I am originally from Syria and I consider myself a global citizen.
 I worked for several national and international organisations both in the UK and in Syria.
 I enjoy cycling, travelling, and cooking some Middle Eastern dishes.

 While I understand that politics can play a challenging role in the way we respond to events around us, I have always believed in the power of communities.
 Community Sponsorship is one of the most exciting things I have worked in.
 I have the opportunity to travel across the UK and meet new people all the time.
 I am always quite fascinated by the energy and the compassion people have towards refugees.
 I am glad that I am playing a role in transforming communities and helping vulnerable people to restore their hopes in life.